MJDelas/delas-lab-website/index.md

 {% capture text %}

 We are passionate about development, differentiation and gene regulation.
-We combine dry and wet lab, spanning from cellular models to embryology, genomics and lots of flow cytometry.
+We combine dry and wet lab, spanning from cellular models to embryology, genomics, proteomics and lots of flow cytometry.

 <!---
 [Learn more about our research &nbsp;→](research)